Lee Selby: Selby vs. Barros

 In July 2017, Lee made his next defence of his IBF featherweight crown.
 Just weeks before the fight, Selby received shocking news of his mother's sudden death in Wales, and his family urged him to pull out of the fight.
 Selby decided to continue training days later, and dedicate the fight to his mother.

 Selby vs Warrington

 On 19 May 2018, Selby defended his IBF featherweight title for the fifth time, against unbeaten Josh Warrington.
 Warrington was the aggressor early in the fight, and managed to rock Selby with a left hook in the second round and a jab to the temple.
 Selby suffered a bad cut over his left eye in the sixth round, but was allowed to continue the fight.
 Warrington managed to be busier than Selby and landed cleaner shots through most of the fight.
 Selby lost the belt to Warrington via split decision, 113–115, 116-112 and 115-113 for Warrington.

+Post-title career

 Selby vs Douglas

 After losing his IBF belt, Selby bounced back with a victory over Omar Douglas.
 In a bloody fight, Selby managed to outbox Doulgas, to get the unanimous decision victory.